 The inspiration of the Holy Spirit, who oversaw the process by which the Bible was written, enabled humans to communicate God’s word, just as God sovereignly formed and fashioned the human instruments for this purpose.

-The Bible was confirmed through scientific accuracy and historical accuracy.
+The Bible was confirmed through scientific and historical accuracy.
 Many centuries before Jesus Christ was born, the Jews regarded the Old Testament scriptures we have today as the inspired word of God.
-Jesus Christ confirmed these same texts to have a divine origin and historical events, and He even used prophecies from many of them in His lectures.
+Jesus Christ confirmed these same texts to have a divine origin and historical events, and he even used prophecies from many of them in his lectures.

 Teachings Of The Church

 Jesus’ apostles started disseminating information about Christianity.
-“Everything that is recorded about me in the Law of Moses, the Prophets, and the Psalms must be fulfilled,” He said to His disciples after His resurrection (Luke 24:44).
-The early church had to choose which books to accept as being inspired by God as false religious leaders started upsetting things.
+“Everything that is recorded about me in the Law of Moses, the Prophets, and the Psalms must be fulfilled,” he said to his disciples after his resurrection (Luke 24:44).
+The early Christian church had to choose which books to accept as being inspired by the Word of God as false religious leaders started upsetting things.

-In the historical accounts, after arriving in the promised land of Canaan, God’s people have a brief period of peace before they start worshiping the false gods of the pagans.
-God eventually sends His people into exile after patiently pleading with them to return to Him for a long time.
-A sliver of hope emerges as a small group of God’s people return to their homeland and start rebuilding their destroyed city.
+In historical accounts, after arriving in the promised land of Canaan, people have a brief period of peace before they start worshiping the false gods of the pagans.
+God eventually sends his people into exile after patiently pleading with them to return to him for a long time.
+A sliver of hope emerges as a small group of people return to their homeland and start rebuilding their destroyed city.

-The Old Testament contains several references to God speaking through the prophets.
+The first five books of the Old Testament contain several references to God speaking through the prophets.
 The major and minor prophets’ concluding chapters keep urging the populace to turn back to God.
-They convey the promise and plan of God to deliver humanity through His Son, the prophesied Savior, with confidence and hope.
+They convey the promise and plan of God to deliver humanity through his Son, the prophesied Savior, with confidence and hope.

-Jesus of Nazareth is identified in the Gospels as the long-awaited and prophesied Savior.
-In written form, they put a lot of emphasis on His suffering on the cross and eventual victory over death through His resurrection.
+Jesus of Nazareth is identified in the Gospels as the long-awaited and prophesied Savior, and the Bible is seen as God speaking to us through him.
+In written form, the Bible tells us about his suffering on the cross and eventual victory over death through his resurrection.
+It became a strong foundation in the early church.

 The early church’s beginnings and the gospel’s dissemination to many lands are chronicled in the Book of Acts.
 The remaining writings in this other book were written to instruct, encourage, and rectify false ideas and actions.
 It ends by outlining events and words that will take place after Jesus’ return.